Rodrigo Echeverría

-Rodrigo Eduardo Echeverría Sáez (born 17 April 1995), nicknamed Eche, is a Chilean professional footballer who plays for Chilean club Everton de Viña del Mar.
+Rodrigo Eduardo Echeverría Sáez (born 17 April 1995) is a Chilean professional footballer who plays for Liga MX club León and the Chile national team.
 Primarily a central defender, he can also be deployed as a defensive midfielder.

 Club career

 He debuted on 9 September 2012 in a match against Santiago Wanderers for the 2012 Copa Chile.

+In August 2023, Echeverría joined Argentine Primera División side Huracán on loan from Everton de Viña del Mar on a deal for a year with an option to buy.
+He was finally transferred in July 2024.

+In January 2025, Echeverría signed with Liga MX club León.

 International career

 He represented Chile U20 at friendly tournaments in 2014 and at the 2015 South American U-20 Championship, playing four matches and scoring two goals.

 He received his first call up to the Chile senior team for the 2022 FIFA World Cup qualifiers against Uruguay and Colombia in October 2020, but he made his international debut at senior level in the third matchday against Peru on 13 November 2020.